 - Meet with your academic advisor.
 All students have an academic advisor who is available to talk about a variety of issues and help students create a plan for success.
 Students should call their department soon to schedule an appointment with their academic advisor.
 Undergraduate Academic Department Contact Information.

-Use the free on-campus tutoring services.
+- Use the on-campus tutoring services.

 - American Indian Student Services provides tutoring in a variety of courses (American Indian Student Services, Learning Lab).
 (315 Princeton St.)

 - The English as a Second Language (ESL) Resource Center offers English tutoring for international students.
 (Merrifield Hall, Rm 112)

 - The Math Learning Center provides tutoring in math courses.
 (Witmer Hall, Rm 310 & 312)